Słubice County

 Słubice County (powiat słubicki) is a unit of territorial administration and local government (powiat) in Lubusz Voivodeship, western Poland, on the German border.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Słubice, which lies 63 km south-west of Gorzów Wielkopolski and 79 km north-west of Zielona Góra.
 The county contains three other towns: Rzepin, lying 19 km east of Słubice, Ośno Lubuskie, lying 25 km north-east of Słubice, and Cybinka, 24 km south-east of Słubice.

 The county covers an area of 999.77 km2.
 As of 2019 its total population is 47,018.
 The most populated towns are Słubice with 16,705 inhabitants and Rzepin with 6,529 inhabitants.

 Neighbouring counties

-Słubice County is bordered by Gorzów County to the north, Sulęcin County to the east and Krosno Odrzańskie County to the south.
+Słubice County is bordered by Gorzów County to the north, Sulęcin County to the east and Krosno County to the south.
 It also borders Brandenburg in Germany to the west.